theop-55410/Module_19_Challenge/README.md

 from the appropriate drop-down menu.
 Then, enter the number of hours that you would like to hire them for.
 (Remember, you do not have a lot of ether in your account, so you cannot hire them for long!)

+4. Click the Send Transaction button to sign and send the transaction with your Ethereum account information.
+If the transaction is successfully communicated to Ganache, validated, and added to a block, a resulting transaction hash code will be written to the Streamlit application sidebar.

+5. Navigate to the Ganache accounts tab and locate your account (index 0).
+Take a screenshot of the address, balance, and transaction (TX) count.
+Save this screenshot to the README.md file of your GitHub repository for this Challenge assignment.

+6. Navigate to the Ganache transactions tab and locate the transaction.
+Click the transaction and take a screenshot of it.
+Save this screenshot to the README.md file of your GitHub repository for this Challenge assignment.